About the Blog

-I write about anything that engages my attention and that I think might engage yours: Current Events, Politics (from a progressive perspective), Art and Literature, Music, Baseball, Parenting, Architecture and Design, Media, Technology and, according to Cubitopics, another 80+ categories so far.
-I occasionally publish cartoons, a childhood interest that I still enjoy.
-I also link to blogs and other sites that offer views, opinions and resources that I find useful or amusing or both.
+I post about anything that engages my attention — and that I think might engage yours — from current events, literature, music, baseball, parenting, technology, design etc. According to Cubitopics, another 115 or so categories since July of 2009.
+But it’s mostly about books, writing and publishing plus new media and old progressive politics.
+I occasionally publish a cartoon, a childhood interest that I still enjoy or a poem whenever I get up the nerve.
+I link to blogs and other sites that offer views, opinions and resources that I find useful or amusing or both.

-I believe that everything I’ve done prior to the launch of Cubiyanqui prepared me well for the demands of the blogger life and for my work here:
+I believe that everything I did prior to the launch of Cubiyanqui prepared me well for my work as a blogger:

 Shoe Salesman, Student, Warehouse Order Picker, Factory Worker, Graphic Designer, Sign Maker, Vegetarian Manager of a Steakhouse, Security Guard, Draftsman, Radio DJ, Siding Salesman (“Tin Man” in Hollywood parlance), Sandwich Maker, Divorcee, Divorcee, Husband, Magazine Publisher, Failed Magazine Publisher, Gourmet Store Co-Owner, Architect, Part of Office Cleaning Crew, Catering Waiter, Friend of a Famous Person, Political Refugee, Cartoonist, Builder, Novelist and Father X2.
 (There might be more.
 I’ll add them as I remember).